 Download the plug-in

-On a computer where you have access to the vRealize Orchestrator Control Center, download the latest version of the GCP plug-in for vRealize from the following location:
+On a computer where you have access to the vRealize Orchestrator Control Center, download the latest version of the Google Cloud plug-in for vRealize from the following location:

 Create and download service account JSON

-In order to have the GCP plug-in for vRealize interact with your GCP resources, the plug-in needs to have a service account credential that is used to authenticate API calls to GCP.
+In order to have the Google Cloud plug-in for vRealize interact with your Google Cloud resources, the plug-in needs to have a service account credential that is used to authenticate API calls to Google Cloud.

-In the GCP Console, go to the select IAM & admin page
+In the Cloud Console, go to the select IAM & admin page

 Select Service accounts and then click Create Service Account.